rmarasigan/notes/notes/linux/server-security.md

    ```bash
    dev@dev:~$ shutdown -r
    ```
    Your system should restart.
-Don't press any keys, let the system boot up to the login screen and test to make sure the new passowrd works.
+Don't press any keys, let the system boot up to the login screen and test to make sure the new password works.

 6. Remove every tor or debian-tor package in the server.